Myofascial Release Clinical Apps- Home Study 4 hrs. CE

-Patients often present challenging symptoms with chronic pain, which may not show typical dermotomal or myotomal patterns.
-The symptoms may be remote from the apparent area of injury, including referred pain, stiffness, muscle weakness and abnormal sensations.
-Many of these clients are experiencing myofascial dysfunction.
-Myofascial restrictions do not appear on standard x-rays, MRIs, or examinations.
-It is best diagnosed by the skill of a manual therapy practitioner, using motion testing and posture analysis.
-Myofascial restrictions can influence posture and movement patterns.
-Myofascial dysfunction may become symptomatic from months to years post-injury.
-It may occur at the point when the body has maximized its adaptive potential and loses the ability to compensate for abnormal tissue tension.
+Patients often present challenging symptoms which may be remote from the apparent area of injury, with referred pain, trigger points, stiffness, weakness and abnormal sensitivity, due to myofascial dysfunction.
+Myofascial restrictions do not appear on x-rays, MRIs, or exams.
+It is best diagnosed by the skill of a manual therapy clinician and diagnostic ultrasound.
+Myofascial restrictions can impair functional mobility and contribute to poor posture.
 Standard treatment protocols using medication, exercise and modalities may fail to address the problem effectively.
-Manual release of these abnormal tension barriers is essential to manage painful restrictions and to restore motion.
-In this course, you will learn how to differentiate between myofascial conditions such as myofascial pain syndrome and fibromyalgia, identify motion restrictions through hands on motion testing and palpation and learn the basics of how to apply MFR to improve tissue mobility, circulation, and posture, and decrease painful restrictions using this gentle manual therapy technology to achieve improved functional outcomes across the lifespan.
+Mofascial release (MFR) has been shown to manage painful restrictions and restore motion.
+Differentiate between myofascial pain and fibromyalgia, and identify motion restrictions through motion testing and palpation.
+Understand the basics of how to apply MFR to improve mobility, circulation, and posture, and decrease pain using this gentle manual therapy to achieve improved functional outcomes.

 Upon completion of this program, participants will be able to:

-- Perform a myofascial evaluation of posture observation and motion testing of the skin and muscles to identify motion barriers.
+2. Perform a myofascial evaluation of posture observation and motion testing to identify motion impairments.

-- Apply myofascial respiratory diaphragm release, and psoas release to improve functional mobility as part of a therapeutic program.
+7. Apply myofascial respiratory diaphragm release, and psoas release to improve functional mobility.

-- Discuss the evidence-based research regarding the impact of the fascial system and efficacy of myofascial release.
+8. Discuss the evidence-based research about fascial physiology and efficacy of myofascial release.

 Contact hours: Home study: 4, Live: 7

-Teaching methods: Lecture, slide presentation, handouts, discussion, demonstration with lab practice, question and answer session.
+Teaching methods: Lecture, slide presentation, handouts, discussion, video demos, Q&A via e-mail.

 Audience: health professionals